Student rights with respect to their education records.

 - Those records which are excluded from the FERPA definition of education records.

 - The right to request the amendment of the student’s education records that the student believes are inaccurate or misleading.
 Students may ask the University to amend a record that they believe is inaccurate or misleading.
 They should write the University official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for the amendment.
+If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of their right to a hearing regarding the request for the amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 The following educational records are maintained by Adelphi University and are considered as subject to this law: